lauT0/cse15l-lab-reports/lab3.md

 office equipment and such.
 He promised that they would be getting in touch with us later on the subject.
 ```
+- in the above output, I used '^$' to get rid of all the empty lines: (Source: ChatGPT).
+I used the inverse searach on technical/government/Media/5_Legal_Groups.txt and it returned all the lines excluding the empty lines.

 3) using -A num option to get num amount of lines after the matching phrase.
 Found with ChatGPT
+-
 ```
 $ grep -A 3 "criminal" technical/government/Media/Advocate_for_Poor.txt
 landlord-tenant disputes and even criminal cases are the specialty